Createdd/GDPBarChart/readme.md

 ## User stories:
-- I can see US Gross Domestic Product by quarter, over time.
+- I can see the Austrian Gross Domestic Product by year over time.

 - I can mouse over a bar and see a tooltip with the GDP amount and exact year and month that bar represents.